v8/v8.dev/src/features/import-assertions.md

 import data from 'https://evil.com/data.json';
 ```

-File extensions can't be used to make a module type determination because they [aren't a reliable indicator of content type on the web](https://github.com/tc39/proposal-import-assertions/blob/master/content-type-vs-file-extension.md).
+File extensions can’t be used to make a module type determination because they [aren’t a reliable indicator of content type on the web](https://github.com/tc39/proposal-import-assertions/blob/master/content-type-vs-file-extension.md).
 So instead, we use import assertions to indicate the expected module type and prevent this escalation-of-privilege pitfall.

-When a developer wants to import a JSON module, they must use an import assertion to specify that it's supposed to be JSON.
-The import will fail if the MIME type received from the network doesn't match the expected type:
+When a developer wants to import a JSON module, they must use an import assertion to specify that it’s supposed to be JSON.
+The import will fail if the MIME type received from the network doesn’t match the expected type:

 ```javascript
 // Fails if evil.com responds with a non-JSON MIME type.